Tube Sockets, Shields & Other Tube Related Items

 Silver Plated 4CX Tube Type Housing

-This home brewed silver plated tube housing has become tarnished, but can be easily cleaned with a little silver cleaner and will save much of the hard work if you wish to build a VHF or UHF amplifier.
-Note the plate tuning capacitor built into the chamber.
+This home brew silver plated tube housing with a built-in plate tuning capacitor has become tarnished, but can be easily cleaned with a little silver cleaner and will save much of the hard work if you plan to build a VHF or UHF amplifier.

 Qty: 1$50